v4n6/itectl/README.md

 Furthermore, it can be configured using combined system (`/etc/xdg/itectl.yml`) and user (`~/.config/itectl.yml`) yaml configuration files and environment variables.
-Configuration also allows you to name rgb colors and use those names as values for corresponding command options and configuration properties.
+The utility also allows you to name rgb colors and use those names as values for corresponding command options and configuration properties.

-`itectl` makes several attempts to discover the ITE 8291 device (with a configurable timeout/interval) when the device cannot be found immediately.
+`itectl` makes several attempts to discover an ITE 8291 device (with a configurable timeout/interval) when the device cannot be found immediately.
 This feature is useful when executing the command directly after modprobing ITE 8291 module.